yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 === Routed client mode ===

-Now we are breaking down the default bridge between the wireless interface and the LAN ports.
+Routed client mode breaks down the default bridge between the wireless interface and the LAN ports.
 Note that we are using the {{{wan_ifname}}} to refer to the wireless connection; this will save you from having to change the firewall script.